hudson-and-thames/march_applications_21/FranzKrekeler/README.md

 The vinecopulaslab is a basic implementation of the paper [Statistical Arbitrage with Vine Copulas [Stübinger, Mangold, Krauss (2016)]](https://www.econstor.eu/bitstream/10419/147450/1/870932616.pdf)

-It's purpose is to find correlated stock partners for statistical arbitrage
+Its purpose is to find correlated stock partners for statistical arbitrage

 For installation currently you can only use git clone